RedElastic/reactive-stock-trader/ISSUES.md

 - Clear conventions around path parameters versus request body?
 Seems reasonable to include entity ID as part of path.
 Is there a reason to favour between "/api/broker/buyStock/IBM?shares=10" vs. "/api/broker/buyStock" vs. "/api/broker/buyStock?symbol=IBM&shares=10"

 - REST doesn't really fit with a DDD philosophy in general.
 We do want to talk about entities, but avoid thinking about them purely in terms of CRUD. `restCall` should really be thought of as HTTP call, not REST.

+- Can we proxy the HTML error responses from the Lagom services through the BFF for development?

 # Design